ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 MsgBox(0, "", "Title   : " & WinGetTitle($handle) & @CRLF _
        & "Class : " & _WinAPI_GetClassName($handle))
 ```
 First line of the script contains [`include`](https://www.autoitscript.com/autoit3/docs/keywords/include.htm) keyword.
 It allows you to append specified file to current script.
 The `WinAPI.au3` file contains a definition of the [`_WinAPI_GetClassName`](https://www.autoitscript.com/autoit3/docs/libfunctions/_WinAPI_GetClassName.htm) function.
 The function provides a class of the specified window.
-There is a five seconds delay after starting the script.
-Call of the [`Sleep`](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function provides this delay.
+There is a five seconds delay after starting the script, which is achieved by calling [`Sleep`](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function.
 You should switch to the target fullscreen window during this delay.
 Then a handle of the current active window is saved into the `handle` variable.
-Last action of the script is to show a message with results.
-The [`MsgBox`](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) function is used here for this goal.
+Last function called [`MsgBox`](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) simply shows a message with results.

-## Mouse Actions Simulation
+## Mouse Simulation

-Simulation of keyboard strokes is enough for controlling player character in some games.
+Simulation of keyboard strokes is enough for controlling player's character in some games.
 But most of the modern video games have complex control.
 Both keyboard and mouse devices are used there.
 AutoIt language has several functions that allow you to simulate typical mouse actions like clicking, moving and holding mouse button pressed.
 Now we consider these functions.

 ### Mouse Actions in Active Window